stepanenko/linux-info/README.md

 shares a lot of the same ideas and software that a GNU/Linux system uses, because GNU/Linux is a free alternative to UNIX.

 > UNIX is an umbrella term that groups many operating systems used in big corporations and institutions, starting from the 70's

-The macOS terminal gives you access to the same exact commands I'll add into this repository.

 The vast majority of the time you will run a Linux computer in the cloud via a **VPS (Virtual Private Server)** like DigitalOcean.